JakeWharton/composeui-lightswitch/README.md

  * `run_debug.sh` build a debug executable, pushes it to the device, kills the built-in GUI, and starts our executable (the built-in GUI will come back within 15 seconds).
- * `release.sh` build a release executable, pushes it to the device, kills the built-in GUI, and starts our executable (the built-in GUI will come back within 15 seconds).
+ * `run_release.sh` build a release executable, pushes it to the device, kills the built-in GUI, and starts our executable (the built-in GUI will come back within 15 seconds).

 Or for longer deployments: